Radioactive LSD binds to cerebral cortex and subcortex of rat brain.

 In 1974, Bennett and Aghajanian found that co-incubation of [3H]-LSD with certain inhibitor drugs suppressed the amount of radioactive LSD bound (Table I).

 The most effective inhibitor of [3H]-LSD binding was D-LSD itself, which prevented binding at a concentration 6x10E-9 M. D-LSD was followed by methysergide, 5-HT, DMT, and promethazine.
 Chlorpromazine at a rather low concentration, 5x10E-7 M, displaced [3H]-LSD in rat brain membranes, suggesting that chlorpromazine might bind the same brain receptor as LSD.
 The psychologically inert stereoisomer L-LSD was approximately 10,000 times less effective than D-LSD at competing for the [3H]-LSD binding site, showing the stereoselectivity of biological receptors.

-The EC50 values (table above) obtained by Bennett and Aghajanian are correlated with Domelsmith's ionization potentials.
+The EC50 values (table above) obtained by Bennett and Aghajanian have been used by Domelsmith in correlational analysis.
 The average of the first and second ionization potentials of dopamine, mescaline, DOM, dimethyltryptamine, promethazine, chlorpromazine and LSD are 8.54, 8.16, 8.15, 7.80, 7.73, 7.71, and 7.65 eV while the membrane affinity (-log ED50) of these compounds are 3.52, 4.40, 5.30, 6.52, 7.00, 7.00, and 8.22 respectively.
 Thus, there is a linear correlation between the ionization potential and drug potency at displacing [3H]-LSD binding to rat brain homogenates.
 Increasing ability of drugs to displace LSD from rat brain homogenates was paralleled by decreasing ionization potential.